marciorasf/docker-fundamentals/README.md

 Unable to find image 'hello-world:latest' locally
 ```

 After the message, the image starts to be downloaded.
 The download is made from Docker Hub.
-Following the container is created, the program is executed and then the process ends.
+Next, the container is created, the app is executed and then the process ends.

 If you run the same command again, the image will be available locally, so it doesn't have to be downloaded again.